paoloserra/MeerKATHI-docs/sphinx/manual/workers/masking/index.rst

   *int*, *optional*

-  Number of pixels in the mask (must be the same as img_npix in selfcal)
+  Number of pixels in the mask (must be the same as img_npix in selfcal worker)

+.. _masking_cell_size:

 -------------------------------------
 **cell_size**